brayanio/gamer-engine/readme.md

 The gmr ecosystem includes:

 * gmr
   * A function that takes a HTMLElement (div) and returns a gmrInstance.
-You can use the gmrInstance to create scenes, sprites, behaviors, or ui for your canvas.
+  * Use the gmrInstance to create scenes, sprites, behaviors, or ui for your canvas.
 * scene
   * Holds all sprites and initialization code for one "page" of the game (home scene, play scene, credits scene, ...etc).
 * sprite
   * An object within the scene.
-They contain important information like positioning.
-Usually sprites contain images / animations.
+  * Contains information like positioning.
+  * Usually display images / animations.
 * behavior
   * Adds functionality to a sprite (movement behavior, healthbar behavior, projectile behavior, ...etc).
 * ui